 Sustaining Member ($250,000 per year), Corporate Member ($75,000 per year), and Basic Member ($35,000 per year)

 All NGI Memberships are subject to Stanford University Policies for Industry Affiliates Programs.
+All research results funded by our affiliates fees are shared with all program members and the public.

-The Stanford University Natural Gas Initiative is collaboration between the School of Earth, Energy & Environmental Sciences and the Precourt Institute for Energy.
+The Stanford University Natural Gas Initiative is a collaboration between the School of Earth, Energy & Environmental Sciences and the Precourt Institute for Energy.
 For more information, contact Bradley Ritts, Managing Director of the Natural Gas Initiative at Ritts@stanford.edu or 650-736-2716.

 The terms and conditions that govern research at Stanford are described in the Research Policy Handbook.